Yoav666s/dnd-wiki/collections/_spells/cantrip/subterfuge.md

 - You topple over a small object that weighs up to 5 lbs., possibly causing it to fall off a table or a shelf.
 - You instantaneously light or snuff out a small flame such as that of a candle or a torch.

-Any creature within range must succeed an Intelligence saving throw or be distracted.
+Any affected creature must succeed an Intelligence saving throw.
 On failure, the first attack against it has advantage until your next turn.
 Consecutive saving throws against this spell have advantage.
 A creature automatically succeeds the saving throw if it notices you casting this spell.

 | LEVEL          | CASTING TIME   | RANGE/AREA     | COMPONENTS     |
 | :------------- | :------------- | :------------- | :------------- |